tylor/chrome-tab-stats/README.md

 This is a simple Chrome extension to show tab usage information.
-It includes a pretty graph!
+It includes a pretty graph:

 ![Chrome tab stats dialog box](https://github.com/tylor/chrome-tab-stats/raw/master/screenshot.png)